 Challenge Solution - This entity represents the solution to the challenge.
 It is on a separate table to allow defining multiple solutions per Challenge (many to one relationship), one for each language.
 This is a weak entity of Challenge, i.e., does not exist if there is no Challenge.
 This table has a one to many relationship with the code language table because each answer is written for a specific supported language.

 Challenge Answer - This entity represents an answer of a challenge.
 There is a many to one relationship with the challenges since a challenge can be answered by multiple different people, as a result this table also has a many to one relationship with the user table.
-This is a weak entity of Challenge, i.e., does not exist if there is no Challenge.
+This is a weak entity of Challenge.

 Questionnaire - This entity on the data model maps directly to the questionnaires identified on the requirements section Requirements.
 The questionnaire has a many to one relationship with the user table, this relationship represents the creator of the questionnaire which can create multiple questionnaires.
-This is a weak entity of user, i.e., does not exist if there is no user.
+This is a weak entity of user.

 Questionnaire Answer - This entity represents an answer of a questionnaire.
 There is a many to one relationship with the questionnaires since a questionnaire can be answered by multiple different people.
-This is a weak entity of Questionnaire, i.e., does not exist if there is no Questionnaire.
+This is a weak entity of Questionnaire.

 Answer - This entity represents the abstract concept of an answer.
 The type of the answer is determiner through the mandatory mutually exclusive relationships between Answer and it’s “children”, Challenge Answer and Questionnaire Answer.
 This was done to normalize answer related data since both challenges and questionnaire answers share data but have specificity to their domain.
 This was enforced on a database level through the usage of triggers.
 This table has a one to many relationship with the code language table because each answer is written for a specific supported language.